-- Fino: Light and very dry; usually served chilled as an aperitif. - ✓ Manzanilla: Pale, dry, and light-bodied; also served chilled as an aperitif. - ✓ Amontillado: Medium-dry and full-bodied; perfect between meals or with soup and cheese. - ✓ Oloroso: Gold in color with a strong bouquet; more hardy than Amontillado. - ✓ Cream: A smooth, sweet wine.
+- Fino: Light and very dry.

+- ✓ Manzanilla: Pale, dry, and light-bodied.

+- ✓ Amontillado: Medium-dry and full-bodied.

+- ✓ Oloroso: Gold in color with a strong bouquet; more hardy than Amontillado.

+- ✓ Cream: A smooth, sweet wine.
 Cream sherry is what results when Oloroso is blended with a sweetening wine, such as Moscatel.
 Cream is the largest-selling sherry.
-It can be served at any time, chilled or over ice.